-Methods Narrative
+Methods

 This study tracks tree phenology in Longmont and Fort Collins, Colorado, through observations at 20 sites using the BudBurst app to monitor leaf color change and drop.
 In addition to phenological data, tree measurements and historical weather data were collected for analysis.
 The project consists of three/four phases: Data Collection, Data Entry and Processing, and Data Analysis (and potentially Data Interpretation) (Figure 4).

+Study area

+(insert map)

-Data Collection
+Field Data Collection

 Data for this study was gathered entirely by the research team through direct observations at 20 sample sites in Colorado (10 in Longmont, CO and 10 in Fort Collins, CO), with no prior data collection beyond annual weather reports.
-Observations were made weekly using the BudBurst app to track phenological data, specifically leaf color change and leaf drop percentages.
+Phenology observations were made weekly using the BudBurst app to track phenological data, specifically leaf color change and leaf drop percentages.
 To ensure consistency, the research team defined clear criteria for when a tree was considered “done” or completely leafless.
 A tree was classified as completely clear of leaves when the remaining leaves were 100% brown, crispy, and dead.
 This was necessary to account for trees that retain some dead leaves throughout winter, which may not drop until the following spring.

 In addition to phenological observations, tree measurements were taken, including Diameter at Breast Height (DBH) using measuring tapes, and estimates of tree crown width were made.
 These measurements allowed the classification of trees into one of three categories: skinny/tall, big/tall, and small.

 Weather data for the months of August through November, spanning the last 30 years, was compiled for both Longmont and Fort Collins.
 This data, which includes temperature and frost information, is important as it aligns with the period when leaf senescence typically begins and progresses.